 Figures 1 and 2 and Table 2 demonstrate that not only is the NO2 column significantly higher over the continental US, but the Lauder column is dominated by the stratospheric contribution.
 One effect of differing source strengths is seen in Fig. 2.
-Being in different hemispheres, the two sites should be approximately six months offset in their seasonal cycle, though the total-column time series shows the two sites are in phase.
-However, the stratospheric contribution for the two sites (panel (b)) remained approximately six months out of phase as expected.
+Being in different hemispheres, the two sites should be offset by approximately 6 months in their seasonal cycle, though the total-column time series shows the two sites are in phase.
+However, the stratospheric contribution for the two sites (Fig. 2b) remained approximately 6 months out of phase as expected.
 This can be explained by the difference in tropospheric and stratospheric chemistry.
-Under normal, moderately-polluted conditions, tropospheric chemistry is sufficiently perturbed to

-30 force the tropospheric $NO_2$ column density out of phase with the stratosphere.
-This shows up in the data as an approximately six month offset.
-Since the northern hemisphere site is dominated by tropospheric $NO_2$ (as shown in Fig. 2 and Table 2), and the southern hemisphere site has significantly less tropospheric contribution, the two sites are in phase with one another in the total-column panel.
-Nitrogen dioxide SCDs from the ground instruments (Fig. 2, panel (b)) show the surface instruments are accurately detecting the stratospheric seasonal cycle (i.e. are in phase with the OMI stratospheric column over Lauder).
-Since Lauder provides a clean, background-level, environment with few local or regional anthropogenic emission sources, it provides ideal conditions for observation of stratospheric species and evaluation of the Pandora system for detecting stratospheric NO2 and as a possible validation tool for current and upcoming satellite missions that focus on stratospheric chemistry.
+Under normal, moderately polluted conditions, tropospheric chemistry is sufficiently perturbed to force the tropospheric NO2 column density out of phase with the stratosphere.
+This shows up in the data as an approximately 6-month offset.
+Since the northern hemispheric site is dominated by tropospheric NO2 (as shown in Fig. 2 and Table 2) and the southern hemispheric site has significantly less tropospheric contribution, the two sites are in phase with one another in the total-column panel.
+Nitrogen dioxide SCDs from the ground instruments (Fig. 2b) show the surface instruments are accurately detecting the stratospheric seasonal cycle (i.e., are in phase with the OMI stratospheric column over Lauder).